Heath Bell: San Diego Padres

 On November 15, 2006, Bell was traded to San Diego, along with pitcher Royce Ring, for outfielder Ben Johnson and relief pitcher Jon Adkins.
 He was part of the Padres bullpen, where he replaced Scott Linebrink as the 8th inning setup man before Trevor Hoffman closed games.
 In 2009, Hoffman signed with the Milwaukee Brewers and Bell was promoted to closer.
-Bell sprints from the bullpen and into a save situation accompanied by the song "Blow Me Away" by Breaking Benjamin.
+Bell sprinted from the bullpen and into a save situation accompanied by the song "Blow Me Away" by Breaking Benjamin.
 Bell's save situations are referred to by fans as "Bell's Hell", a play on Hoffman's famous "Hells Bells".